THE UNDERGRADUATE AUDITION PROCESS

 - Accepted—You may begin course work as a music major.

-- Waiting list—Your audition qualified you for acceptance, but enrollment limitations in the studio have resulted in the need to create a waiting list for admission.
-Your name is now part of that list and, when space becomes available, you will be notified of your acceptance to the major.
+- Waiting list—Your audition qualified you for acceptance, but enrollment limitations in the vocal program have resulted in the need to create a waiting list for admission.
+Your name is now part of that list and, if space becomes available, you will be notified of your acceptance to the major.

 - Not accepted—This is an indication that we feel you will not be successful in our music curriculum.
 You may not begin course work as a music major at this time, however you may audition again at a later date.
 Students may audition a maximum of two times for any studio.

-A number of scholarship or funding opportunities exist for entering freshmen.
+A limited number of scholarship or funding opportunities exist for entering freshmen.
 Several of these opportunities include:

-- Piano studio awards—At the audition, each student will be considered for a piano studio scholarship.
+- Vocal studio awards—At the audition, each student will be considered for a vocal studio scholarship.
 These are competitive awards given for up to four years.

 - WMU Academic Scholarships—WMU offers a number of outstanding academic awards for incoming freshmen, the most notable of which is the Medallion Scholarship.
-These awards are available for both in-state and out-of-state students, and some can cover a substantial part of your tuition and/or expenses.
+Outstanding transfer scholarships are also available.
+These awards are for both in-state and out-of-state students, and some can cover a substantial part of your tuition and/or expenses.
 For more information, see Freshmen Scholarships.
+IMPORTANT: Note the application deadlines for academic scholarship consideration.